Glossary

 Registered shares

-Class of shares that are registered in the name of the owner; i.e. the owner's name is entered in the company's stock ledger
+A type of share in which shares are registered in the name of the owner and entered in the company's share register.

-Registered shares can be made out to natural persons or legal entities.
-They are transferred by means of a written agreement, or endorsement.
+Registered shares are a type of share in which the individual shares are registered to their owners.
+Registered shares can be issued to natural persons or legal entities.
+The rights associated with a share are transferred by means of a written declaration of transfer, known as an endorsement.

 Our glossary explains important financial terms and should not leave any questions unanswered.
 However, if you are missing a definition, please write to us at redaktion@deutsche-boerse.com.
 We will then include the term if possible.